Dunster Park and Heathlands

-This site is located in the north-east of the Exmoor National Park within a few miles of the Bristol Channel near the village of Dunster, and is notified for nationally important lowland dry heath, dry lowland acid grassland, wood-pasture with veteran trees and ancient semi-natural oak woodland habitats.
-The fauna of the lowland heath includes a nationally rare butterfly the heath fritillary (Mellicta athalia).
+This site is located in the northeast of Exmoor National Park, within a few miles of the Bristol Channel near the village of Dunster.
+It is designated for its nationally important lowland dry heath, dry lowland acid grassland, wood-pasture with veteran trees and ancient semi-natural oak woodland habitats.
+The fauna of the lowland heath includes a nationally rare butterfly, the heath fritillary (Mellicta athalia).
 The assemblage of beetles associated with the veteran trees is of national significance.